MindChirp/tdt4250-emf/README.md

 Represents a participant in the game.

 - **`name : EString`**
-  The display name of the player.
+  The name of the player.

 - **`hexColor : EString`**
-  Hex color representing the player's pieces (e.g., `#FF0000`).
+  UI color representing the player's pieces (e.g., `#FF0000`).

 - **`associatedState : State[1..1]`**
-  The state instance that represents this player's pieces (each player has exactly one associated State).
+  The state representing this player's tile ownership (e.g., XPlayed, RedPiece).

 ---

 ### **Board**
-Defines the tile grid used by the game.
+Defines the 2D grid for the game.

 - **`width : EInt`**
-  The number of columns on the board.
+  Number of columns.

 - **`height : EInt`**
-  The number of rows on the board.
+  Number of rows.

 - **`checkered : EBoolean = false`**
-  Optional rendering rule enabling alternating light/dark tiles.
+  Enables optional light/dark alternating tiles.

 - **`tiles : Tile[1..*]`**
-  All possible tiles for the game.

-- **`legalMovesPipeline : LegalMovesPipeline[0..*]`**
-  Pipeline that determines which tiles are legal moves for the current player.

-- **`effectPipeline : EffectPipeline[0..*]`**
-  Pipeline that applies tile changes and game effects after a move is executed.
+  All tile types that may appear on the board.

 - **`tileplacement : TilePlacement[1..*]`**
-  Placement metadata for tiles.
+  Specifies each tile's position in the grid.

+- **`legalMovesPipeline : LegalMovesPipeline[0..1]`**
+  Determines which moves are legal for the current player.

+- **`effectPipeline : EffectPipeline[0..1]`**
+  Applies effects (state changes, flips, win conditions) after a tile is selected.

 ---

 ### **TilePlacement**

-Represents the position and rendering hints for a tile.
+Maps a tile type to an exact location on the board.

 - **`row : EInt`**
-  Row position (0-based).
+  Grid row (0-indexed).

 - **`column : EInt`**
-  Column position (0-based).
+  Grid column (0-indexed).

 - **`tile : Tile[1..1]`**
-  The tile placed at this location.
+  The tile instance placed at these coordinates.

 ---

 ### **Tile**
-Represents a single grid cell on the board.
+Represents a logical tile type used on the board.

-- **`type : EString`**
+- **`tileType : EString`**
-  Category or type label for the tile.
+  Category label for the tile (e.g., 'PlayTile').

 - **`hexColor : EString`**
-  The color of the tile, for UI purposes.
+  Base tile color.

 - **`name : EString`**
-  The name of the tile.
+  Tile identifier.

-- **`initialState : State[1..1 ]`**
+- **`initialState : State[1..1]`**
-  The tile's initial state, every tile must have an initial state.
+  Default tile state before gameplay starts.

 - **`states : State[1..*]`**
-  All valid states this tile can take.
+  All possible states this tile may transition between.

 - **`transitions : Transition[0..*]`**
-  The state machine transitions allowed for this tile.
+  Defines the tile's internal state machine.

 ---

 ### **State**
-Represents a specific possible tile condition.
+Represents a tile's visual and logical status.

 - **`name : EString`**
-  The name of the state (e.g., “empty”, “red”, “white”).
+  The state name.

-- **`hexColor : EString = #dddddd`**
+- **`hexColor : EString = "#dddddd"`**
-  The state's visual color, defaulting to light gray.
+  UI color of the tile when in this state.

 - **`(reverse) matchState : Pattern[0..1]`**
-  Patterns may reference this state.
+  Patterns may reference this state when matching.

 ---

 ### **Transition**
-Defines how a tile may change from one state to another.
+Defines valid state changes for a tile.

 - **`name : EString`**
-  The name of the transition.
+  Identifier for the transition.

-- **`outbound : State`**
+- **`source : State[0..*]`**
-  The current state before the transition.
+  State(s) from which this transition may originate.

-- **`inbound : State`**
+- **`target : State[1..1]`**
-  The new state after applying the transition.
+  State that results from the transition.

-Transitions always occur **within the same tile**.
+Transitions form per-tile state machines.

 ---

+## Pipelines

-### LegalMovesPipeline
+### **LegalMovesPipeline**

-A chain of filters used to determine valid moves.
+Determines how legal moves are computed.

 - **`filter : Filter[0..1]`**
-  First filter in the chain.
+  The first filter in the pipeline.
+  Filters are chained together using `nextFilter`.

 ---

-### EffectPipeline
+### **EffectPipeline**

-A chain of filters used to apply post-move effects.
+Runs after a legal move is executed.

 - **`filter : Filter[0..1]`**
-  First filter in the chain.
+  First filter in the effect sequence.
+  This pipeline may include:
+  - StateEffect filters (state transitions)
+  - WinCondition filters (global win evaluation)

 ---

+## Filters

 ### **Filter**
-An abstract class with reusable logic units that form part of a pipeline's chain.
+Abstract superclass for all filters.

+- **`name : EString`**
+  Identifier for the filter.

 - **`nextFilter : Filter[0..1]`**
-  The next filter in the sequence.
-If null, this filter is the final step.
+  Next filter in the sequence; null indicates end of chain.

+Filters form a linked list in both pipelines.

 ---

+## Concrete Filters

-### PatternFilter
+### **PatternFilter**

-Uses patterns to evaluate tile configurations.
+Matches tile configurations using relative coordinate patterns.

 - **`name : EString`**
-  The name of the pattern filter.

 - **`patterns : Pattern[1..*]`**
-  Set of patterns to check.
+  Patterns used for checking tile legality or effect conditions.

+Used primarily in:
+- LegalMovesPipeline
+- IterativeFilter (as matchRule / endRule)
+- WinConditionFilter (as child PatternFilters)

 ---

-### Pattern
+### **Pattern**

-Describes a spatial arrangement to match against tiles.
+Defines a pattern relative to an anchor tile.

 - **`name : EString`**
-  Pattern name.

 - **`stateSelection : StateSelection = CurrentPlayer`**
-  Determines how states are matched.
+  Determines which states this pattern matches:

-- **`Enum StateSelection`**:
+  - `CurrentPlayer`
-- CurrentPlayer
+  - `OtherPlayer`
-- OtherPlayer
+  - `StateBased`

-- State
+- **`matchState : State[0..1]`**
+  When `stateSelection = StateBased`, this is the state to match.

 - **`relativecoordinates : RelativeCoordinate[1..*]`**
-  Tile offsets relative to an anchor tile.
+  Offsets relative to the anchor tile.

-- **`matchState : State[0..1]`**
-  The exact state to match when `stateSelection = State`.
+Patterns are reusable and composable.

 ---

-### RelativeCoordinate
+### **RelativeCoordinate**

-Coordinate relative to a pattern anchor.
+A single coordinate inside a pattern.

 - **`x : EInt`**
-  Horizontal offset.
+  Column offset relative to anchor.

 - **`y : EInt`**
-  Vertical offset.
+  Row offset relative to anchor.

 ---

-#### State Machines

-- Each `Tile` contains its own small state machine.
-- Example transition:
-  - **Connect 4**:
-    - `Empty → Red`
-    - `Empty → Yellow`
-- Transitions are used by effect filters to apply gameplay actions.

-#### Pipelines

-- **LegalMovesPipeline**
-  - Determines whether a tile is a legal move.
-  - Runs a chain of filters until one returns `false`.

-- **EffectPipeline**
-  - Runs after a legal tile is selected.
-  - Applies state transitions, flips, gravity, win checking, turn switching.

-- Both pipelines are modeled as linked lists of `Filter`s.

-#### Filters

-- Reusable logic building blocks chained to form pipelines.
-- Here are some example filters: (Change this to use pattern filter instead?)
-  - `TileEmptyFilter` - tile must be empty
-  - `GravityFilter` - Connect 4 gravity rule
-  - `ImmediateNeighbourFilter` - Othello edge rule
-  - `RaycastFilter` - scans lines for Othello
-  - `PlaceTileEffect` - set tile state
-  - `FlipTilesEffect` - flips Othello discs
-  - `NextTurnEffect` - switch player turn
-  - `CheckWinEffect` - detect winner
+### **StateEffectFilter**
+Applies a state transition to all affected tiles.

+- **`stateSelection : StateSelection = CurrentPlayer`**
+  Controls which state is applied:
+  - CurrentPlayer → player's associatedState
+  - OtherPlayer → opponent's associatedState
+  - StateBased → a specific state

+Used for:
+- Placing pieces (TicTacToe, Connect Four)
+- Flipping discs (Othello)

+---

+### **IterativeFilter**
+A loop-based filter that repeatedly scans tiles in a direction.

+Used heavily in Othello/Reversi.

+- **`directionVector : RelativeCoordinate[1..1]`**
+  The direction to scan (e.g., (1,0) for right).

+- **`matchRule : Pattern[1..1]`**
+  Pattern that must match repeatedly to continue scanning.

+- **`endRule : Pattern[1..1]`**
+  Pattern that must match to confirm a successful scan.

+- **`nextFilter : Filter[0..1]`**
+  The effect to apply when scanning completes.

+---

+### **WinConditionFilter**
+Evaluates game-winning conditions.

+- **`patternFilters : PatternFilter[1..*]`**
+  Each PatternFilter describes one possible winning line.

+WinConditionFilter is a **global filter**:
+- It inspects the **entire board**.
+- It is always run **after** local effect filters.
+- If a win is detected, gameplay ends.

+Used in:
+- TicTacToe (rows, cols, diagonals)
+- Connect Four (lines of four)
+- Other alignment-based games.

+---

+## Summary of Pipeline Execution

+### **LegalMovesPipeline**
+1. Runs per-tile.
+2. Each filter anchors on the tile being tested.
+3. Returns a list of legal tiles.

+### **EffectPipeline**
+1. Runs only after a legal move is chosen.
+2. **Local filters** (PatternFilter, StateEffectFilter, IterativeFilter) receive a list of affected tiles.
+3. **Global filters** (WinConditionFilter) inspect the entire board at the end of the pipeline.
+4. Determines:
+   - tile updates
+   - flips
+   - cascades
+   - whether the player has won

+This pipeline-based model enables expressive rule definitions across many types of board games.

+---

 ## Constraints